 Once the mixture starts to boil, lower the heat to medium.
 Cover and simmer for about 30 minutes or until the chicken is tender.

-Remove the lid and ensure the chicken is fully cooked and tender.
+Remove the lid and make sure the chicken is fully cooked and tender.
 The sauce should also have slightly thickened at this point.
-Spoon the sauce over the chicken to ensure it's well-coated.
+Spoon the sauce over the chicken, then turn off the heat.

 If you find that the sauce is too dry, feel free to add a bit more water as necessary.
 Taste the sauce and adjust your preference.